Ancaster, Ontario: Geography, economy and population

 Ancaster's geography has had a very significant effect on human settlement patterns throughout its prehistory and in the present day.
-A highly influential geographical formation has been the Niagara Escarpment consisting primarily of limestone formed from ancient, fossilized sea organisms that span from present-day New York State through Ontario to Illinois.
-The escarpment itself created the waterpower that encouraged early European settlers to gravitate to the area in the late 1700s.
-However, this energy source would not have been accessible if the escarpment were not navigable.
-This long-meandering landform generally proved to be an inhospitable transportation barrier for thousands of years for past indigenous cultures.
-However, a natural break in this escarpment in the precise area that would become Ancaster village had for millennia created an opportunity for people to traverse up and down the escarpment providing a relatively easy navigable land transportation gateway from the head of the lake to the surrounding land on the escarpment and vice versa.
+A highly influential geographical formation has been the Niagara Escarpment, which consists primarily of limestone formed from ancient, fossilized sea organisms that stretches from present-day New York State through Ontario to Illinois.
+The escarpment created the waterpower that encouraged early European settlers to gravitate to the area in the late 1700s.
+However, this energy source would not have been accessible if the escarpment had not been navigable.
+This long-meandering landform was an almost impassible transportation barrier for past indigenous cultures for thousands of years.
+However, a natural break in this escarpment in the precise area that would become Ancaster village had for millennia created an opportunity for people to traverse up and down the escarpment, providing a relatively easy navigable land transportation gateway from the head of the lake to the surrounding land on the escarpment and vice versa.

-The former municipality had a population of 33,232 in the 2006 census, a considerable increase from the 2001 census figure of 27,485.
-Development in Olde Ancaster, the historic village core, has been tightly controlled.
+The former municipality had a population of 33,232 in the 2006 census, a considerable increase from the 2001 census of 27,485.
+Development in the historic village core has been tightly controlled.
 Its current population growth and building boom occur mainly on the east side of Highway 403 in such typically suburban commercial developments as the Power Centre and residential developments such as the Meadowlands.
 It has resided in the 905 area code since the latter's creation, and its telephone exchange prefixes are 648 and 304, the majority being 648.